0xReki/0xreki.github.io/_posts/2022/2022-02-21-publishing-platforms.md

 On the plus side, you can choose from All Right Reserved and multiple Creative Commons licenses, but they are all version 3.0.
 There's no option to put your work into public domain.

-I get the feeling it's not worth my time to cross-post there anymore, so I might remove it soon.
-Given how dead it feels, I'm not sure if I have been reaching any new readers at all…
+In the end, I decided to remove my story from the site, it wasn't worth the hassle.

 ## Wattpad

 At first glance, [Wattpad](https://www.wattpad.com) seems to be a good place to start.
 Text-production tools exist, and for some reason, it replaces all typographical quotation marks (“”) with ambidextrous ones ("").
 I personally hate that, but it only happens to those two characters, even if you change the language.
-If you write in German and use typographical quotation marks („“) you end up with typographical ones for opening („) and ambidextrous ones for closing ("), it looks… shite.
+If you write in German and use typographical quotation marks („“) you end up with typographical ones for opening („) and ambidextrous ones for closing ("), and it looks… shite.

 I publish my work with a Creative Commons license.
 Many platforms don't give you the choice what Creative Commons license it actually is, but in Wattpad you can actually choose what Creative Commons license you want.